diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 ## What is a compartmental model?

-The basis for many (most?) epidemic models is compartmental modelling.
-These provide a framework for capturing different states and individual can exist in and the effects of moving between states.
+The basis for many epidemic models is compartmental modelling.
+These provide a framework for capturing different states an individual can exist in and the effects of moving between them.
 The simplest model used is what is known as the SIR model, which stands for Susceptible - Infected - Recovered.

-The premise is, at anypoint in time an individual can be:
+The premise is, at anypoint in time an individual can be one of:
 * Susectible to being infected
 * Infected & thus infectious
 * Recovered (or removed) and no longer available to be infected